Pratyush-Bhattacharya/cse15l-lab-reports/LabReport1.md

 [user@sahara ~/lecture1]$ ls
 Hello.class  Hello.java  messages  README
 ```
+There is no error.
 From the above code, `ls` without arguments prints out or lists all available files and directories within the current working directory.
 Directories are printed in blue and bold.

 **2: With a directory as an argument**
+When the working directory is the `lecture1` folder.
 ```
 [user@sahara ~/lecture1]$ ls messages/
 ar-eg.txt  en-us.txt  es-mx.txt  zh-cn.txt
 [user@sahara ~/lecture1]$ ls ..
 lecture1
 ```
+There is no error.
 The command lists all files contained within that absolute directory.

 **3. With a file as an argument**
+When the working directory is the `lecture1` folder.
 ```
 [user@sahara ~/lecture1]$ ls Hello.java
 Hello.java
 [user@sahara ~/lecture1]$ ls messages/ar-eg.txt
 messages/ar-eg.txt
 ```
+There is no error.
 This time, `ls` prints out the argument only.

 ## Concatenate `cat` Examples:
 **1: Without arguments**